0xPolygonHermez/zkevm-node/README.md

 - Consolidated state: state that is proven on-chain by submitting a ZKP (Zero Knowledge Proof) that proofs the execution of a sequence of the last virtual batch.
 - Invalid transaction: transaction that can't be processed and doesn't affect the state.
 Note that such a transaction could be included in a virtual batch.
 The reason for a transaction to not be valid could be related to the Ethereum protocol (invalid nonce, not enough balance, ...) or due to limitations introduced by the zkEVM (each batch can make use of a limited ammount of resources such as the total amount of keccak hashes that can be computed)
 - Reverted transaction: transaction that is executed, but is reverted (because of smart contract logic).
 Main difference with *invalid transaction* is that this transaction modifies the state, at least to increment nonce off the sender.
-- Proof of Efficiency (PoE): name of the protocol used by the network, it's enforced by the L1 smart contracts
+- Proof of Efficiency (PoE): name of the protocol used by the network, it's enforced by the [smart contracts TODO]()

 ## Architecture